panique/huge/README.md

 ####Installing PHP 5.5

-Sweet little (3 bash commands) guideline for Ubuntu 12.04: [How to setup latest version of PHP 5.5 on Ubuntu 12.04 LTS]([How to setup latest version of PHP 5.5 on Ubuntu 12.04 LTS](http://www.dev-metal.com/how-to-setup-latest-version-of-php-5-5-on-ubuntu-12-04-lts/) with 3 simple bash commands).
+Sweet little (3 bash commands) guideline for Ubuntu 12.04: [How to setup latest version of PHP 5.5 on Ubuntu 12.04 LTS](http://www.dev-metal.com/how-to-setup-latest-version-of-php-5-5-on-ubuntu-12-04-lts/) with 3 simple bash commands.

 ###MORE INFO IN THE WIKI